Federal grand jury indicts man shot by ICE agents during California traffic stop

 An attorney has been retained in El Salvador to investigate allegations that Mendoza Hernandez is wanted for questioning and “to verify finally, and clearly that there is no such order,” Kolasinski said.

+Mendoza Hernandez remains in the custody of the US Marshals Service at a privately operated prison in the Eastern District, according to Williams.

+“His recovery from the multiple bullet wounds is challenged as he is far from the original doctors who treated him after the ICE shootings and limited by what medical care the US Marshals approve and pay for,” Williams said.

-CNN has reached out to the US Attorney’s Office and attorneys listed in court records as representing Mendoza Hernandez for comment.
+CNN has reached out to the US Attorney’s Office and the US Marshals Service for comment.

+“Carlos tries to keep his spirits up despite being far from his family, who remain supportive,” Williams said.
+He is “recovering from multiple gunshot wounds and facing the government’s accusations.”

 The-CNN-Wire